It’s the grand finale of my daily read of the first three years of WildStorm Comics – WildStorm Rising!

 On the pro side, the event manages to accomplish something that few Marvel crossovers could manage back in the 90s (and still can’t today): Each chapter worked well as an issue of its own book advancing some of its own themes.
-That’s despite the fact that many books weren’t written by their typical authors and many of them continued directly to the next title in the crossover sequence.
+That’s true despite the fact that many books weren’t written by their typical authors and many of them continued directly to the next title in the crossover sequence.

 Plus, we really do get a new status quo for several books, none more so than WildCATs!

 What is this amazing McGuffin?
 It’s both a key and a symbol.
 It’s about the balance of power in the ruling class of Daemonites.
-When they arrived on a space ship chasing the Kherubim, there was a natural division of power between politics, military, and (sort of) transportation.
+When they arrived on Earth in a space ship chasing the Kherubim, there was a natural division of power between politics, military, and (sort of) transportation.
 A representative of each held a key to the ship that also signified their unquestionable ruling power.
 All three would need to align their keys to activate interstellar navigation technology so none could shift the balance of power too far towards government, military might, or (one would imagine) commerce and colonization.

 WildStorm Rising – Issue-by-Issue Review

 For a review of Team 7: Objective Hell #1, see yesterday’s post!

 No WildStorm comic has looked or sounded like this before, thanks to a collaboration between James Robinson and Barry Windsor-Smith on the story and Windsor-Smith on both “drawings” and colors.